 Possible Scriptures for Meditation Salvation Colossians 1:15-20 1 Peter 1:3-9 Jeremiah 31:10-14 Micah 7:18-20 Hope for Believers Romans 8:31-39 Ephesians 3:14-21 Hebrews 10:19-25 Revelation 22:1-5 God’s Character Exodus 34:5-9 Psalm 139:1-14 Isaiah 40:21-31 Hosea 11:1-9 Romans 11:33-36 Life with God Psalm 23 Psalm 62:5-8 Psalm 100 Psalm 131 Isaiah 30:15-18 Jeremiah 17:5-8 John 12:23-26 1...

-Sitting with a Text
+Sitting with the Word

 You may find it helpful to read the chapter Intro to Scripture Meditation before trying any of the Scripture meditation activities.
 This activity works well with almost any type of scripture passage.
 Generally, a passage of 1 to 10 verses is recommended.
 Longer passages can work, but it may be more helpful to break longer...

-Walking with a Text
+Walking with the Word

 You may find it helpful to read the chapter Intro to Scripture Meditation before trying any of the Scripture meditation activities.
 This activity works well with passages that you can meditate on one verse at a time — Psalms, Jesus’ teaching, some epistles, etc. It may not be best for story or narrative sections.
 Choose...

-Time with a Text
+Time with the Word

 You may find it helpful to read the chapter Intro to Scripture Meditation before trying any of the Scripture meditation activities.
 This activity is good when you have a short window of time for Scripture meditation, as it usually takes 30 minutes or less.
 You will use a timer, which can be especially helpful if...

-Journaling with a Text
+Journaling with the Word

 You may find it helpful to read the chapter Intro to Scripture Meditation before trying any of the Scripture meditation activities.
 For some, reading and writing are very helpful tools for processing on Scripture, expressing prayers, etc. For this meditation time, choose a passage and print or write it on a full piece of paper....